NDUS and VCSU Procedures for SBHE 1901.2

 3.5.5.v Storage and backup of institutional data

-Data having value beyond the person that created it or data critical to the mission of the Institution shall be located, or backed up, on centralized servers maintain by ITC, unless otherwise authorized by the VCSU Chief Information Officer.
+Data having value beyond the person that created it or data critical to the mission of the Institution shall be located, or backed up, on centralized servers maintain by Technology Services, unless otherwise authorized by the VCSU Chief Information Officer.

 3.8.v Authorized use for registered students and specially designated VCSU affiliates